 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Complete data released by Eurostat on 16 November confirmed that harmonized inflation was 1.4% in October, slightly lower than September’s 1.5% reading.
+Complete data released by Eurostat on 18 December confirmed that harmonized inflation was 1.5% in November, a notch above October’s 1.4% reading.

-Activity in the industrial sector plunged in September, recording the largest contraction since December 2016.
+Activity in the industrial sector recovered in October, after recording the largest contraction since December 2016 in September.